ben-j-wallace/Datathon2020/README.md

 # Datathon2020

-### Team Baesian statistics: Albert Sun, Ben Wallace, Larry Zheng, and Lily Zhu
+### Team Baesian Statistics: Albert Sun, Ben Wallace, Larry Zheng, and Lily Zhu

+### Title: _‘I like to move it, move it’_: The Effects of post-COVID Mobility on Unemployment

 ## Background